ruperthnyagesoa/vacation-rental/README.md

 - Applied useEffect & useState functionality for fetching the backend data
 - Created the site structure to update based on mobile vs desktop viewing experience

+**Backend**
+For the backend:
+- Involved Ruby, Sinatra & sql to create the stay, review, and user data structures and routes
+- Tested the fetches as needed with binding.pry or Postman to ensure back-end worked appropriately

+**Deploy**
+To deploy i chose to use Vercel for my front end and Heroku for my backend.
+I updated my build, fetches, functionality, etc. to ensure a smooth user experience.

 ## Demo

 [Link](https://vacation-rental-bnb.vercel.app/)